cppikigai/blog/notes/daily_notes_001.md

 Today, I decided to focus only on solving problems on LeetCode.
 I'm taking a course there covering the top 150 interview questions.
 I've set a goal to solve at least 3 problems per day.
 Right now, I'm taking the easier problems, but progress isn't very fast, but I'm starting to get the hang of it.
 I think it will get easier in two or three weeks.

 ### March 15, 2024.
 Day 5.
+I'm still solving problems on LeetCode and started reading the book [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).
+I also managed to solve 4 more problems.

+**Plans for tomorrow:**
+- I'll dedicate the day to implementing model loading and wireframe rendering.
+- Also, I'll continue reading Stroustrup's book on C++11.